AdobeDocs/campaign.en/help/v8/dev/datamodel-best-practices.md

 To ensure good architecture and performance of your system, follow the best practices below to set up data in Adobe Campaign.

-* A large table should mostly have numeric fields and contain links to reference tables (when working with list of values).
+* Within large tabl, you could insert string or numeric fields and add links to reference tables (when working with list of values).
 * The **expr** attribute  allows to define a schema attribute as a calculated field rather than a physical set value in a table.
 This can enable access to the information in a different format (as for age and birth date for example) without the need to store both values.
 This is a good way to avoid duplicating fields.
 For instance, the Recipient table uses an expression for the domain, which is already present in the email field.
 * However, when the expression calculation is complex, it is not recommended to use the **expr** attribute as on-the-fly calculation may impact the performance of your queries.
 * The **XML** type is a good way to avoid creating too many fields.
 But it also takes up disk space as it uses a CLOB column in the database.
 It also can lead to complex SQL queries and may impact performance.
 * The length for a **string** field should always be defined with the column.
-By default, the maximum length in Adobe Campaign is 255, but Adobe recommends keeping the field shorter if you already know that the size will not exceed a shorter length.
+By default, the maximum length in Adobe Campaign is 16K, but Adobe recommends keeping the field shorter if you already know that the size will not exceed a shorter length.
 * It is acceptable to have a field shorter in Adobe Campaign than it is in the source system if you are certain that the size in the source system was overestimated and would not be reached.
 This could mean a shorter string or smaller integer in Adobe Campaign.

 ### Choice of fields {#choice-of-fields}